Cavorter/cavort/content/posts/2004-08-03-shell-execution-in-c-finally.md

 ---
 <div class='microid-http+http:sha1:16f1057d7b5e1ed6ffca3e388bc1afe9afa5aadb'>

     I finally found the .Net Framework objects that allow execution of a shell command!
-Took long enough, but I found a hint finally <a href="http://www.c-sharpcorner.com/1/StartAppInNet.asp">here</a> and the SDK documentation and examples are really quite good once you know what object to look for.
+Took long enough, but I found a hint finally [here](http://www.c-sharpcorner.com/1/StartAppInNet.asp) and the SDK documentation and examples are really quite good once you know what object to look for.